MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/hdrsync.md

 ## <a name="members"></a>Membros

- _pupmsg_
+ _btmsg_

-- bota Informações do cabeçalho da mensagem atual no repositório local.
+- [out] Informações para o header de mensagem atual no armazenamento local.

  _feidPar_

-- bota ID de entrada da pasta pai do item de mensagem.
+- [out] Entry ID for the parent folder of the message item.

  _pstmReserved_